-An example of an interesting putatively disease-specific gene identified by this study was GPR68, up-regulated in mCD4+ PsA PB compared to controls with expression further increased in SF.
+An example of an interesting putatively disease-specific gene identified by this study was GPR68, up-regulated in mCD4+ PsA peripheral blood compared to controls with expression further increased in SF.
 GPR68 is a G protein-coupled receptor (GPCR), expressed in T cells and others, that undergoes activation through pH acidification, characteristic of synovial tissues under inflammation (Saxena2011; Biniecka et al. 2016).
 Interestingly, GPR65, another member of the acid-sensing GPCR family, has been associated with a number of immune mediated diseases, including AS, CD and MS (Cortes et al. 2013; Lassen et al. 2016; Wirasinha et al.

 2018).
 GPR65 was found to be a marker of pathogenic Th17 cells in the murine and human systems (Al-Mossawi 2017; Gaublomme et al. 2015).
 Unfortunately, GPR65 was not included in the gene array used in this study.
 Indeed, the use of a gene array rather than a transcriptomics approach using RNA sequencing is a limitation of this study.

-In terms of relevant biological processes, pathway analysis using consistently modulated genes between SF and PB in this data revealed enrichment for TLR and NOD-like signalling pathways in CD14+ monocytes.
+In terms of relevant biological processes, pathway analysis using consistently modulated genes between synovial fluid and peripheral blood in this data revealed enrichment for TLR and NOD-like signalling pathways in CD14+ monocytes.
 This was consistent with the relevance of TLR and NOD-like receptors for rheumatic diseases (WJ and Arthritis 2009).
-Up-regulated expression of TLR1 and TLR2 was significant in SF CD14+ monocytes compared to PB and a similar trend in TLR4 expression was also observed but failed to reach significance in this pilot study.
+Up-regulated expression of TLR1 and TLR2 was significant in synovial fluid CD14+ monocytes compared to peripheral blood and a similar trend in TLR4 expression was also observed but failed to reach significance in this pilot study.
 These finding were in line with some studies that have identified increased TLR-2 and TLR-4 expression in SFMCs compared to PBMCs in patients with juvenile idiopathic arthritis (Myles and Aggarwal 2011).
 The relevance of NOD-like signaling has also been highlighted in the genome-wide

 trancriptomic analysis in lesional and uninvolved psoriatic skin presented in Chapter ??, reinforcing the role of NOD-like signalling in the inflammatory response at the site of inflammation.
 The cross-talk between the TLR and NOD- like signalling pathways was further evidenced by network-based analysis in this data highlighting increased activation of the NFκB TF in SF, particularly in CD14+ monocytes.
-In my data, enrichment of DARs open in SF in the proximity
+In my data, enrichment of DARs open in synovial fluid in the proximity

-of genes within the NF-κB pathway was also found and further supported transcriptionally by the consistent up-regulation of downstream genes such as TNFA, textitCCL2 and CCL5 in SF CD14+ monocytes.
-Moreover, analysis for conserved TFBS motifs in the ATAC data revealed enrichment for NF-κB binding motifs within DARs open in SF CD14+ monocytes but not in DARs open in PB (data not shown).
+of genes within the NF-κB pathway was also found and further supported transcriptionally by the consistent up-regulation of downstream genes such as TNFA, textitCCL2 and CCL5 in synovial fluid CD14+ monocytes.
+Moreover, analysis for conserved TFBS motifs in the ATAC data revealed enrichment for NF-κB binding motifs within DARs open in synovial fluid CD14+ monocytes but not in DARs open in peripheral blood (data not shown).

-The enrichment of differentially modulated genes between SF and PB in mCD4+ for the IL-10 signalling pathway was particularly interesting in the context of flow cytometry from the same three patients evealing expansion of Tregs in SF compared to PB (data not shown).
+The enrichment of differentially modulated genes between synovial fluid and peripheral blood in mCD4+ for the IL-10 signalling pathway was particularly interesting in the context of flow cytometry from the same three patients evealing expansion of Tregs in synovial fluid compared to peripheral blood (data not shown).
 Tregs are characterised by the expression of anti-inflammatory cytokines, including IL-10 (OGarra2004).
-The qPCR transcriptomic data showed in SF mCD4+ and mCD8+ a significant increase in expression of the IL-10 receptor subunit α IL10RA and a similar trend for IL10 up-regulation (pval=0.14 and 0.07, respectively) compared to PB.
-Altogether, this could suggest that inflammation in PsA is refractory to the immunomodulatory effects for IL-10 signalling in SF o counterbalanced by the immunostimulatory properties of this cytokine, which could be one of the reason for failure of IL-10 agonist therapy in CD and psoriasis (Marlow et al. 2013; Kimball et al. 2002).
+The qPCR transcriptomic data showed in synovial fluid mCD4+ and mCD8+ a significant increase in expression of the IL-10 receptor subunit α IL10RA and a similar trend for IL10 up-regulation (pval=0.14 and 0.07, respectively) compared to PB.
+Altogether, this could suggest that inflammation in PsA is refractory to the immunomodulatory effects for IL-10 signalling in synovial fluid o counterbalanced by the immunostimulatory properties of this cytokine, which could be one of the reason for failure of IL-10 agonist therapy in CD and psoriasis (Marlow et al. 2013; Kimball et al. 2002).